 About Dr. Coupland

 Dr. Scott Coupland has been at RTS Orlando since 1999.
 His counseling career began in 1989 after spending a number years as a cowboy and then a restaurant manager.
-He presently serves as an Associate Professor of Counseling in Counseling degree program.
+He presently serves as a Professor of Counseling in the Counseling degree program.
 After earning two master’s degrees he then completed a Ph.D. in Marriage and Family Therapy from Texas Tech University.
 His teaching at RTS is enriched by clinical experience in medical school, hospital, university, and church settings.
 He has authored articles published in professional journals, and he is a clinical member and approved supervisor of the American Association for Marriage and Family Therapy.
 As a licensed marriage and family counselors he maintains an active private practice.
 His wife, Joan, is a physician and they have two daughters, Brynne and Cami.
 He is an avid scuba diver and saltwater aquarist.